michuW93/designPatterns/src/Singleton/singleton.md

 it's even much faster than classic singleton.

 To summarize - sometimes it's worth to go deeper into topic to check if there is a better way to do the same.
+In this example we can see that sometimes not the most natural solution can be the best.